awto/mfjs-core/doc/api.md

 WARNING: these are not continuations.
 The function is here only to support JS control operations (like `break`, `continue`) and typical monad will accept it only if the exit function called once and only from within `body`.
+This is just a special kind of exception.

 ### Params: